MIvanchev/static-wine32/README.md

        DOCKER_BUILDKIT=0 docker build -t static-wine32:latest .
 2>&1 | tee build.log

-   This will take forever with `WITH_LLVM=1`.
+   This will take forever with `BUILD_WITH_LLVM`.
 Otherwise about 45 minutes on 4 cores.

-If all goes well you'll have a Docker image with statically linkable Wine dependencies and maybe a shared GnuTLS.
+If all goes well you'll have a Docker image with statically linkable Wine dependencies.
 You can open a shell to a container using this image by

 ```